-Before and after school care is provided for enrolled students of Lighthouse when childcare is needed beyond normal school hours.
-Before-school care (BSC) runs from 7:00-8:00 a.m. and after-school care (ASC) runs from 3:20-5:30 p.m.
+Extended school care is provided for enrolled students of Lighthouse when childcare is needed beyond normal school hours.
+Before-school extended care runs from 7:00-8:00 a.m. and after-school extended care runs from 3:20-5:30 p.m.
 The hourly cost is \$7.00, divided into 15-minute intervals.
 Middle school students will be dismissed to after-school care at 3:00 p.m., but will not be charged until 3:20 p.m.

 To ensure our students' safety and security, students are checked in and out of after school care using a mobile kiosk.
-To pick up your child(ren) from ASC, you will need to know your parent/designated pickup ID number located in FACTS Family Portal.
+To pick up your child(ren) from extended care, you will need to know your parent/designated pickup ID number located in FACTS Family Portal.

 - Any individual (i.e., grandparent, nanny, neighbor, family friend) who may pick up your child on a regular OR occasional basis will need to be registered as a designated pickup contact in FACTS Family Portal. - Each parent and designated pickup contact will have an individual parent/contact ID and will need to know this ID when picking up your child(ren). - Students will not be allowed to leave with anyone not designated as a pickup contact.
-This is for the safety of your child(ren).

-- Parents can review their contacts in FACTS Family Portal by logging into FACTS and navigating to Family Home, Demographic Form, Transportation Form. - If you need to make changes such as adding or removing pickup contacts, fill out the 'Designated Pickup Contact Update' form located in the LCS app.
+This is for the safety of your child(ren). - Parents can review their contacts in FACTS Family Portal by logging into FACTS and navigating to Family Home, Demographic Form, Transportation Form. - If you need to make changes such as adding or removing pickup contacts, fill out the 'Designated Pickup Contact Update' form located in the LCS app.

-These steps must be completed before the first day you intend to use after-school care.
+These steps must be completed before the first day you intend to use extended care.

 We understand that sometimes plans change or things come up where you need someone who is not a regular contact to pick up your child(ren).
-In this event, you must email both Jessi Markham in the main office at imarkham@lcschool.org and the after-school care manager, Lisa Grimes lgrimes@lcschool.org to notify them of the days' change.
+In this event, you must email both Jessi Markham in the main office at jmarkham@lcschool.org and the extended care manager, Rebekah Ullom, at rullom@lcschool.org to notify them of the day's change.
 This is intended for one-off situations and should not be a regular occurrence.
 Anyone regularly picking up your child(ren) should be added as a pickup contact.

-AFTER-SCHOOL CARE LATE FEES
+EXTENDED CARE LATE FEES

 If a student is not picked up by 5:30 p.m., the family will be charged \$2.00 for each additional minute.
 After three late pickups, the family will be charged \$5.00 for each additional minute after 5:30 p.m.
-If a problem continues in punctuality, the student may no longer be able to use after-school care.
-School rules applying to student behavior govern the procedures and expectations in before- and after-school care.
+If a problem continues in punctuality, the student may no longer be able to use extended care.
+School rules applying to student behavior govern the procedures and expectations in our extended care program.

-Students who are not picked up by 3:20 p.m. on regular days and 12:15 p.m. on half-days (or when driveline ends, will be escorted and signed in to after-school care.
+Students who are not picked up by 3:20 p.m. on regular days and 12:15 p.m. on half-days (or when driveline ends) will be escorted and signed in to after-school care.
 Please note that on some half days, no after-school care is provided.